iris-hep/iris-hep.github.io/pages/projects/idds.md

  - Tuan Minh Pham
 ---

+The intelligent Data Delivery Service (iDDS) is a general service to orchestrate the workload management system and data management system with generalized workflows, and to transform and deliver needed data to consumers, in order to improve the workflow between the workload management system and the data management system.

 If HL-LHC is going to process exabytes of data, it needs data access systems that can deliver.
 The intelligent Data Delivery Service (iDDS) is an attempt to make the workflow system more aware of the data workflows and get data